actionml/universal-recommender/README.md

 5. Perform `pio build`, `pio train`, and `pio deploy`
 6. Copy and edit the sample query script to match your new data.
 For new user ids pick a user that exists in the events, same for metadata `fields`, and items.
 7. Run your edited query script and check the recs.

+##Using Handmade Sample Data with Queries

+Create a new model with the above steps.
+Use the sample data in `data/sample-handmade-data.txt` in the import step for your event data.
+A sample script is provided in `query-handmade.sh`, which can be run after `pio deploy`.

+The sample data is trivailly simple and so can be interpreted almost intuitively when you look at it.
+This makes testing query changes much easier since the results are human-understandable.

 ## Versions WIP